ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 ### Structure

 #### Entity Relationship Diagram

-ERM diagram demonstrates how the information is stored when data is at rest.
-As seen in the diagram, there are one or may relationships between the user and Post model and Comment Model.
-PostModel has one or more relatioship with Comment Model as single post can have many comments.
-The user and relationship also serves a one or more relationship as the user can create one or more reservations.
-But such relationship cannot established between the user and menu model.
-User can send many messages and questions through contact page, so there is one or more relationships.
-Admin or staff members have more relationships with Menu model and blog posts.
+In this diagram, the Users entity stores information about website users, including their names, email addresses and passwords.
+The Menu Items entity stores information about the menu items available at the restaurant, including their names, descriptions, and prices.

+The Reservation entity stores information about reservations made by users, including the reservation date, time, and number of guests.
+The Contact entity stores information about users who submit messages through the website contact form.

+In this diagram, there is a one-to-many relationship between the Users entity and both the Reservation and Blog Post entities, indicating that a user can make multiple reservations and read multiple blog posts.
+There is also a one-to-many relationship between the Blog Post entity and the Blog Comment entity, indicating that a single blog post can have multiple comments.

+The relationship between the User entity and the Contact entity in the ERD diagram for a restaurant website can be described as a one-to-many relationship because:
+- One user can submit many messages through the website's contact form.

+- Each message submitted through the contact form is associated with one user.

 ![ERD DIAGRAM_NEW](https://user-images.githubusercontent.com/97182442/223586223-33ebf8f3-dec8-4645-bd26-76ff38d3adfa.jpg)